Understanding CIRI’s financial statements

 Consolidated Statement of other Comprehensive Income: These reports show non-cash gains (or losses) not recognized in the Statements of Operations.

 Expenses: The costs required to generate revenue.
-For example, fuel to operate
+For example, fuel to operate construction equipment.

 Fiscal year: CIRI’s fiscal year is Jan.
 1 through Dec.
 31.